 Bakrid is a gazetted holiday in India.
 All local, state and national government workplaces shall remain closed on the festival day.
 The commercial outlets owned by Muslims may remain closed or have reduced business hours.
 There hasn’t been any information about Bakrid 2023 public holiday, but if the number of days is the same as this year, the public holiday for Bakrid will last for three days from 28 June to 30 June 2023.

 Eid ul Adha 2023 namaz time in India

 The times for the special prayers or namaz on Eid ul-Adha or Bakrid in India have not been disclosed.
 We are still waiting for the official dates from the moon sighting.

 How is Bakrid celebrated in India?

 The day usually begins with prayers.
 Devotees flock to the nearby mosques for the early morning namaz.
 The joyous greetings of “Eid Mubarak” resonate from every corner of the country.

-The main observance of Bakrid in India is the symbolic reenactment of Ibrahim’s obedience by sacrificing a cow, goat, lamb, or buffalo or camel.
-Many Muslim families distribute the meat from the sacrificed animal to amongst family, neighbours, friends, as well as the poor, so that all Muslims can enjoy a meat-based meal on this pious day.
+The main observance of Bakrid in India is the symbolic reenactment of Ibrahim’s obedience by sacrificing a cow, goat, lamb, buffalo or camel.
+Many Muslim families distribute the meat from the sacrificed animal amongst family, neighbors, friends, as well as the poor so that all Muslims can enjoy a meat-based meal on this pious day.
 Sheer khurma, a sweet delicacy made with milk, vermicelli, and dry fruits is another highlight of Bakrid.

 Men, women and children alike wear new clothes and dress up in festive attire to celebrate the occasion with gaiety and fervor.
 People also make it a point to visit their loved ones, exchange presents, and share a meal with them.